tezos-checker/checker/README.md

 # Checker

-Checker is an in-development robocoin system for the Tezos blockchain, and is a project supported by Nomadic Labs, Tweag and TZ Connect Berlin.
+Checker is an in-development "robocoin" system for the Tezos blockchain, and is a project supported by [Nomadic Labs](https://nomadic-labs.com/), [Tweag](https://tweag.io/) and TZ Connect Berlin.

 **The code within is currently unverified and unaudited, and is made publicly available only for exploration purposes.
 You should not use